About Us

 Lindsay Gray

-She authored the book A Sense of Space : The Gardens of Jan Blok, a beautiful coffee table edition that illustrates the fine designs of well known landscaper, Jan Blok, and also showcases the talents of photographer, Kim Thunder.
+She authored the book A Sense of Space : The Gardens of Jan Blok, a beautiful coffee table edition that illustrates the fine designs of well-known landscaper, Jan Blok, and also showcases the talents of photographer, Kim Thunder.

-co-authored their book Gardening for Butterflies which is now available at all bookstores and from the authors.
+Lindsay and butterfly expert, Steve Woodhall, co-authored their book Gardening for Butterflies, which is available at all bookstores and from the authors.

 Lindsay’s passion lies in teaching and encouraging her students to garden in an eco-friendly manner.
 Through teaching, she helps her students explore their individual lifestyle needs and their unique creativity.